pdidev/pdi/pdi/docs/Using_PDI.md

 ## How to deactivate PDI {#deactivate_pdi}

-### Using the no-pdi directory with an available Paraconf

-You may use the no-pdi mock folder instead of the real PDI to compile your application.
+You may use the no-pdi mock directory (with an available Paraconf) instead of the real PDI to compile your application.
 The only modification you need to make is to add the CMAKE_PREFIX_PATH option to your CMake command :
 ```bash